Applying for a minor's first Dutch passport in Italy

 You should bring all identity documents in your and the child’s name.
 This includes foreign and expired documents.
 You do not need to bring expired documents which have already been cancelled (for instance by having a hole punched through them).

-You should bring a completed and signed passport application form.
-Complete the form online (this site is in Dutch) and print it out.
-Or print the form (PDF, 222 KB) (in Dutch) and complete it in pen.
+You should bring a completed and signed passport application form (PDF, 246 KB) (in Dutch and English).

-Bring a photo that meet the Dutch requirements for passport photos.
+Bring two photos (1 required and 1 spare) that meet the Dutch requirements for passport photos.

 Proof of identity